a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 Articles I've found interesting/helpful:
 * For background on <a href="http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/">MFCCs</a>

+* Tips from 1st place Kaggle contestant of the <a href="https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/discussion/46945">speech recogition challenge.</a>

 * <a href = "https://iamtrask.github.io/2015/07/27/python-network-part2/">Gradient Descent</a> - I found the graphics helpful and made me look at neural nets a new way.

-* <a href="https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/discussion/46945">Tips on training models with speech data</a>

 * <a href="https://www.analyticsindiamag.com/using-deep-learning-for-sound-classification-an-in-depth-analysis/">Deep learning and sound classification</a>